 A learning disability is a life-long condition.
 It affects a person’s ability to communicate or to do everyday things.
 People with a learning disability find it harder than others to learn, understand and communicate.

-Mobility scooters and powered wheelchairs make it possible for you to get out and about and participate in the activities you enjoy.
+Wheelchairs range from simple manual versions to mobility scooters and powered wheelchairs make it possible for you to get out and about and participate in the activities you enjoy.
 There are different vehicles available to choose from.

 Motability is a charity which provides mobility solutions for disabled people.
 This includes help to lease a car, powered wheelchair or scooter.